 Between 2000 and 2004 he held a position as Assistant Professor within the Department of Computer Science at ETH Zürich, Switzerland.
 In 1999 Biere was working for a start-up company in electronic design automation after one year as Post-Doc with Edmund Clarke at CMU, Pittsburgh, USA.
 In 1997 Biere received a Ph.D. in Computer Science from the University of Karlsruhe, Germany.

-Besides organizing several workshops Armin Biere was co-chair of SAT'06 and FMCAD'09, and has been PC co-chair of HVC'12, and acts as co-chair of CAV'14.
+Besides organizing several workshops Armin Biere was co-chair of SAT'06, and FMCAD'09, has been PC co-chair of HVC'12, and acts as co-chair of CAV'14.
 He serves on the editorial boards of the Journal on Satisfiability, Boolean Modeling and Computation (JSAT), the Journal of Automated Reasoning (JAR), and the journal for Formal Methods in System Design (FMSD).